-Removal: Push down locking tabs 1 (left and right) and pull up the front of the seat cushion.
+Removal: Push tabs (1) (left and right side of seat) down and pull up the front of the seat cushion.

 Installation: Slide rear edge of cushion under the backrest so that both wire loops under the backrest engage at the seat cushion.
 Push front of cushion down until it locks in place.